kpassoubady/java-for-qe-code/CoreJavaWorkSpace/CoreJava/src/main/java/com/kavinschool/corejava/collections/JavaCollectionsInterfacesReadme.md

 ## Java Collection Interfaces

+Here’s a table summarizing the key interfaces in the Java Collections Framework along with their descriptions:

 | **Interface**  | **Description**                                                                                               |
 |----------------|---------------------------------------------------------------------------------------------------------------|
 | `Collection`   | The root interface in the collection hierarchy.
 It represents a group of objects known as elements.            |